Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Discussion

 By specifying causal graphs for each problem, we make assumptions about the relationships between variables.
 These assumptions might not represent the true underlying data generation process.
-For instance, in Section~\ref{sec:limitations}, we made assumptions about the relationship between the demographics, the covariates, and the labels.
-While most of our conclusions hold under slightly different relationships, assuming that $A$ and $X$ are correlated rather than directly related would mean that the technique in \cite{Singh2021-og} leads to an empty set \{$\mathbf{V}$\} for a covariate shift on the causal graph in Figure~\ref{fig:causal_graphs}(b).
-Therefore, this exercise might need to be replicated if different assumptions are considered.
-In addition, the effects of $A$ could potentially be divided into `fair' and `unfair' effects, as proposed in \cite{Chiappa2019-kk,Mhasawade2020-ex}.
-For real-world applications, further assumptions were made, e.g. considering the silver standard label in dermatology as a good approximation for the gold standard label (hence an anti-causal task) \cite{castro2020causality}.
+In addition, the effects of $A$ could potentially be divided into `fair' and `unfair' effects, as proposed in \citep{Chiappa2019-kk,Mhasawade2020-ex}.
+For real-world applications, further assumptions were made, e.g. considering the silver standard label in dermatology as a good approximation for the gold standard label (hence an anti-causal task) \citep{castro2020causality}.
 The value of these graphs is purely illustrative and should not be considered for medical applications without validation.

-Furthermore, the data at hand usually represents a set of proxies for the underlying variables.
-Therefore, even if a shift seems to satisfy some invariance assumptions, there are no sharp guarantees \cite{Finkelstein2021-eo}.
-This is especially true for demographic factors: features such as ethnicity, age or sex only approximate sensitive attributes.
-We are also limited by which factors are observed, across all environments.
-For instance, skin type is only available in the source data and in one target environment (Supplement~\ref{app:derm_target2_skintype}).
-In addition, the uneven distribution of the data across skin types leads to under-represented groups and comparisons/conclusions on such small numbers might be irrelevant and/or misleading.
-Future work will hence involve acquiring more demographic data to ensure that all sensitive attributes can be investigated with respect to fairness and its transferability.